squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

 ## pingerOpen: icmp_sock: (13) Permission denied

-This means your pinger helper program does not have root priveleges.
+This means your pinger helper program does not have root privileges.
 You should either do this when building Squid:

     make install pinger